Can My Landlord Make Me Pay To Replace The Carpet?

 Make sure you take photos when you move out.
 If the landlord attempts to deduct from your security deposit, go to the San Francisco Tenants Union to discuss how you can sue her for maximum damages.

-Finally, ask yourself, “What kind of asshole would have a carpet in a rental unit that ‘easily stains’ except a Cheese Ball who relies on her tenants to pay for its replacement every time they move out?”
-Should you have rented from that asshole in the first place?
+Finally, ask yourself, “What kind of landlord would install carpets in a rental unit that easily stain except a Cheese Ball who charges her tenants to pay for replacement every time they move out?”
+A Cheese Ball who pockets the cost, doesn’t replace the carpets, and still deducts the depreciation from her taxes, that’s who.